 When it comes to payment plans, some offices may offer the payment plans through their own practices or may rely on a third-party lender to help.
 Third-party lenders tend to have their own unique approval processes, so what may be the process for one practice may not necessarily be the process for all.

 Medical credit cards are another option for those looking to pay for their expensive dental work.
 If you decide to go this route, be sure to confirm that your dental office accepts the specific credit card you are hoping to apply for.
 While there are not many dental-specific cards available, medical credit cards can be used to pay for a majority of dental work.

-If you struggle with finding a lender to provide you payment options due to your credit, or are unable to be approved for a medical credit card, you can still receive the funds needed to payment plans your dental treatment with Denefits.
+If you struggle with finding a lender to provide you payment options due to your credit, or are unable to be approved for a medical credit card, you can still receive the funds needed to payment plans for your dental treatment with Denefits.

-Denefits can help patients payment plans their medical procedures across multiple industries, helping to bridge the gap between affordability and medical treatments.
+Denefits can help patients payment plans for their medical procedures across multiple industries, helping to bridge the gap between affordability and medical treatments.
 Since Denefits is free to use, practices can enroll with Denefits risk-free, making dental payment plans accessible for all.